mycoboco/ontime/README.md

 This prints on the last day of a month every three months.

-See below how this option interacts with the `single` option.
+Note how this option interacts with the `single` option.

 #### A local time vs. UTC (`utc: false`)